What is a Capo? How and Why to Use a Capo on Guitar

 This is a viable alternative to getting a custom-made guitar or having to search out a decent small-scale guitar.

-Using a capo at the first fret will create the same effect as having a smaller guitar.
-This permits more comfortable playing and sitting.
+Using a capo at the 1st or 2nd fret will create the same effect as having a smaller guitar.
+This permits more comfortable guitar playing and sitting.

 Do You Need a Capo?